Can Akita Live in Hot Weather? (Solved)

 Dogs are renowned for panting, this activity is the most significant way Akita (and all dogs) keep cool.

-How Do You Know If Your Dog is Too Hot?
+How Do You Know If Your Dog Is Too Hot?

 Stopping an Akita from overheating requires you to identify the symptoms first.
 Here are ways to identify dehydration and overheating in Akita.